 Tax Deduction on House Rent U/S 80GG Without HRA for Employees

-But the income tax act 1961 gives their employees to claim the deduction towards the furnished rent despite their HRA shall not be part of their salaries.
-These employees can avail of the deduction with respect to the house rent furnished beneath section 80GG of income tax.
+However, the income tax act 1961 gives their employees to claim the deduction towards the furnished rent despite their HRA not being part of their salaries.
+These employees can avail of the deduction concerning the house rent furnished beneath section 80GG of income tax.
 Self-employed people will also be part of the same.

 Circumstances